MMN3003/knowledge/srx/quarter/Potential Q2 2026.md

 RESOURCES: 1 bd + 1 be  + 1 fe + 1 QA

 ## Add New Network in Chainpulse Polygun(EVM)
-GOAL: create wallet addresses , detect deposits  , withdraw  and wallets evacuation on Polygun Network.
+GOAL: create wallet addresses , detect deposits  ,fee calculation , withdraw  and wallets evacuation on Polygun Network.

 STAKEHOLDERS: product

 PROBLEM: currently system do not support Polygun Network and customers that have assets on this network can't deposit and withdraw any asset on Polygun.

-SOLUTION: We should support Polygun network in ch.
+SOLUTION: We should support Polygun network in chainpulse system to detect deposits, withdraw , fee calculation, evacuations and tracking each transaction status.
+Also we need to change Setting package , Lens services, Sarmayex, Internal wallet.
+New design on network list.

 RESOURCES: 1 bd + 1 be  + 1 fe + 1 QA
-## Migration from Setting service to Lens

 ## Warehouse

 ## Rewrite Algo bot Service